aubymori/explorer7-internal/README.md

 **NOTE 2:** If an image is larger than what the system expects, the image might clip out.
 Use the example layout as a reference!
 For more information, you can also check out this guide: https://www.sevenforums.com/tutorials/73616-how-create-custom-start-orb-image.html

+**NOTE 3:** If you're looking to create high-quality orbs (32-bit bitmaps), you could use a tool to convert your images from other formats.
+Check out [Pixelformer](https://www.qualibyte.com/pixelformer/).

 ## Development plan

 We're working based on a milestone stage.
 Here's the planned stages of development: